 – Malcolm Mercer, Chair of the Law Society’s Advertising and Fee Arrangements Issues

-The condominium fees include the utilities, reserve funds and the maintenance charges.
+The condominium fees include the utilities, reserve fund and the maintenance charges.
 This also covers the common areas that you have access to.

 To be on the safe side, it’s better to finalize the condo purchase after consulting with your realtor or lawyer.
 It will allow you to discover the features and determine whether the extra condo maintenance fees are worth your investment.
 It’s better than getting surprised by the fees for amenities you won’t use anyway.